noammalca1/GPIO-Bank--32-bit-with-Debounce-Interrupts/README.md

 ### Test 2 Analysis (Debounce Logic)

 This test verifies the digital noise filter.
-It demonstrates how the system distinguishes between transient noise ("glitches") and valid stable signals using the configurable debounce counter.
+It demonstrates how the system differentiates between transient noise ("glitches") and valid stable signals using the configurable debounce counter.

 #### Waveform Analysis - Step-by-Step